STUCK “CONNECTING TO …” WHEN USING RESTRICTIVE NETWORKS

 Most users use FarPlay without making any changes to their network settings (remember to use Ethernet!).
-In unusual situations, FarPlay can get stuck at the “Connecting to …” message when users try to connect.
-The most common cause is that one or more session participants is trying to use FarPlay on a network with an especially restrictive firewall (example: a university campus network).
-The steps on this page typically solve these problems.
+In unusual situations, FarPlay will display “Failed to connect to …” when users try to connect.

-If you have any questions about working with restrictive networks, please email us at support@farplay.io.
+If you have any questions about working with restrictive networks, please use our forum, and we’ll respond as soon as we can!

 Using forwarded ports with FarPlay